Sunn O))): History

 The band releases the majority of its music through the label it founded in 1998, Southern Lord Records.
 However, the band initially released ØØ Void (its second album) on multiple labels, including Rise Above Records, Hydra Head Records, and Dirter Productions (which pressed it as a double album on vinyl).
 Additionally, the original pressing of The Grimmrobe Demos was released by Hydra Head Records.
 It was later issued as a double picture record set by Outlaw Recordings and finally reissued by Southern Lord in 2004.

 The logo the band uses is also that of the Sunn amplifier brand.
-Stephen O'Malley has stated the band licenses the use of the logo from Fender, the owner of the Sunn trademarks.
+Stephen O'Malley has stated the band licensed the use of the logo from Fender, the owner of the Sunn trademarks.
+Since then, the brand has become independent again.

 In 2008, Sunn O))) released a live album titled Dømkirke and also announced a mini-tour consisting of four concerts to commemorate the group's 10th anniversary, which coincided with the release of The Grimmrobe Demos.

 Hungarian-born Attila Csihar (Mayhem) has performed live with the band as their primary vocalist since 2003.

 Sunn O))) released a collaboration album with Ulver titled Terrestrials in February 2014: in October 2014, the band released the album Soused, a collaboration with singer-songwriter Scott Walker.
 In November 2015, Sunn O))) presented a four-day program at Le Guess Who?
 Festival in Utrecht, the Netherlands, including Annette Peacock, Magma, Julia Holter and The Crazy World of Arthur Brown, and Sunn O))) itself.

 The band worked with producer Steve Albini on two albums, Life Metal and Pyroclasts.

 On October 14, 2025, the band announced that it had signed with Sub Pop Records.